 There are three heavily-built wooden chariots of Lord Jagannath, Lord Balabhadra, and Devi Subhadra are traditionally pulled by thousands of devotees over a distance of three kilometers twice during the nine-day festival of the Trinity at Puri.
-After resting for eight days, Lord Jagannath returns to his main abode and is known as ‘Bahuda Yatra’.
+After resting for eight days, Lord Jagannath returns to his main abode which is known as ‘Bahuda Yatra’.

 Lord Jagannath’s Rath, Nandighosha (also known as Garudadhwaja, Kapiladhwaja) it stands 44 feet tall and has 16 wheels.
-Balbhadra’s chariot is called Taladhwaja or Langaladhwaja, and is about 43 feet in height and has 14 wheels.
+Balbhadra’s chariot is called Taladhwaja or Langaladhwaja and is about 43 feet in height and has 14 wheels.
 While Subhadra’s chariot has 12 wheels and is 42 feet tall.